caltechlibrary/mkpage/docs/mkpage.md

 the following data sources--

 + "now" and "name" are strings
-+ "weatherForecast" is JSON data retrieved from a URL
++ "weather" is JSON data retrieved from a URL
  	+ ".data.weather" is a data path inside the JSON document
 	+ "index" let's us pull our the "0"-th element (i.e. the initial element of the array)
 + "signature" comes from a file in our local disc (i.e. examples/signature.txt)